 Levels of all risks need to be compared against risk evaluation criteria and risk acceptance criteria, which have been developed during the context establishment phase.

-The output from risk evaluation will be the risk register, which is a list of risks prioritized according to risk evaluation criteria.
+The output from risk evaluation will be the risk register, a list of risks prioritized according to risk evaluation criteria.

 In data privacy, risk evaluation will need to be performed slightly differently, which also means that actions that will be taken will differ.

-This is due to the fact that any risks to individuals’ rights and freedoms have their origin in the processing of personal data.
+This is because any risks to individuals’ rights and freedoms originate in the processing of personal data.

-This, in turn, means that based on the outcome of the risk assessment, every processing activity will be marked as “go” or “no go” for processing.
+This, in turn, means that based on the risk assessment outcome, every processing activity will be marked as “go” or “no go” for processing.

-Additional actions might be mandatory consultations with data protection authorities or even representatives of data subjects whose personal data are to be processed.
+Additional actions might be mandatory consultations with data protection authorities or even representatives of data subjects whose personal data is to be processed.

 This is probably one phase where it can get somewhat challenging when you want to leverage the risk management process as it is used in information security and apply it to the protection of personal data.

-This is due to the fact that risks can be treated in several distinct ways in information security, depending on the risk appetite of the organization.
-Therefore, on the very extreme end, a risk can even be accepted if risk acceptance criteria allow it.
+This is because risks can be treated in several distinct ways in information security, depending on the organization’s risk appetite.
+Therefore, on the extreme end, a risk can even be accepted if risk acceptance criteria allow it.

-Contrary to this approach, the protection of personal data might leave you with fewer possibilities to choose from because risk consequences can be much more severe for the rights and freedoms of individuals.
+Contrary to this approach, protecting personal data might leave you with fewer possibilities to choose from because risk consequences can be much more severe for the rights and freedoms of individuals.